 According to a co-worker who had poison ivy the week after mine went away, applying either the jewelweed spray or salve tingled initially and gave him immediate itch relief that lasted for about 4 hours.
 My experience was the same with the salve, I didn’t actually get to try the jewelweed spray on my poison ivy because the first recipe I tried recommended infusing the witch hazel for 2 weeks and the rash was gone by then.
 I later discovered that you only need to infuse it for 12-24 hours.

 My recipe for the Jewelweed Poison Ivy Itch Relief Spray below.
-If you are interested in the jewelweed salve recipe, you can view it here.
+If you are interested in salve you can view the jewelweed salve recipe here.

-If you don’t want to make your own poison ivy treatment you can buy Jewelweed Herbal Tincture, WiseWays Herbals Itch Free Salve or Burt’s Bees Poison Ivy Soap on Amazon, or you can look for it at your local farmer’s market.
+If you don’t want to make your own poison ivy treatment you can buy Teeter Creek Jewelweed Extract, WiseWays Herbals Itch Free Salve or Burt’s Bees Poison Ivy Soap on Amazon, or you can look for it at your local farmer’s market.
 In Pittsburgh, jewelweed spray can be found at the East End Food Co-op.